![]() |

 The Domesday Book records that the Bishop of Winchester held Farnham.
 Bishop William de Raleigh granted Farnham a Charter in 1249 that elevated the town to municipal status.
 The last remaining burgess (QV) in 1789 was a William Shotter who succeeded in losing the later charter of 1566 to Bishop Brownlow North for failing in his duty of keeping the two bridges at Tylford Bridge (now Tilford) in good repair.
 The various Bishops of Winchester, the second most important diocese in England, undertook a great many journeys to and from London, and Farnham was a favoured stopping-off point.
 Henry de Blois (1101-1171) who was Bishop from 1129 until his death, and was King Stephen’s brother and grandson of William I, commenced the building of the castle and a palace at Farnham in 1138.
 The castle therefore became an important hostelry to a host of monarchs and important churchmen.
 These included Cardinal Wolsey; the architect of Winchester William of Wykeham; William Wayneflete the Lord Chancellor and founder of Magdalene; and Cardinal Beaufort who was a witness to the burning of Joan of Arc.
 Royal visits were plentiful and the halls and bedchambers of the castle resounded to the voices of Henry VIII, James I, and George III.
 Mary Tudor stopped off on her way to marry Philip of Spain at Winchester.
 Elizabeth I was a regular guest, and on one such visit reputedly warned the Duke of Norfolk to ‘beware upon what pillow you lay your head’ when she heard he was planning to marry Mary Queen of Scots.
 He ignored the veiled threat and subsequently lost his head.
 Queen Victoria made a visit specifically to see the Bible on which she had taken her Coronation Oath, as it was in safekeeping at the castle.

-The Dauphin of France captured Farnham castle, along with those in Guildford and Reigate, in his attempt to defeat King John I. His occupation lasted for 10 months before he was made to retreat to France.
+The Dauphin of France captured Farnham Castle, along with those in Guildford and Reigate, in his attempt to defeat King John I. His occupation lasted for 10 months before he was made to retreat to France.
 During the Civil War in the 17th century Sir William Waller ordered that the Castle Keep be blown up so that it could never again be used as a fortress.
 The walls proved to be too resilient to the gunpowder used and only a small breach was made, which is marked by the steps that run up the mound.
 Oliver Cromwell had the task completed in 1648 when much of the castle was dismantled, and so it was never used as a military garrison again.
 Farnham Castle Keep has been cared for by English Heritage since 1984, the building having been placed in the guardianship of the State in 1922 and declared a Scheduled Ancient Monument, and is open to the public.
 The remaining buildings of Farnham Castle which made up the Bishop's Palace consist of a mixture of Grade I and Grade II structures, and are thought to be one of the oldest continually inhabitated buildings in southern England.
 After its foundation in 1138 Farnham Castle underwent numerous extensions and renovations.
 The original building started by Henry de Blois was extended in 1180 to include the Great Hall and Norman Chapel to provide more spacious accommodation for the many important visitors.
 In the 13th century a drawing room and gatehouse was added and the Curtain Wall was built in the mid 14th century.
 Around this time a brick tower gateway was constructed.
 The steps leading down from the castle are known as The Blind Bishop's Steps as they were built to be easily climbed by Bishop Richard Fox (1500 - 1528), also Henry VIII's godfather, who was incapicitated by blindness.
 The last Bishop to live in the Bishop’s Palace left in 1956.
 Farnham Castle has been leased by a commercial organisation specialising in international business training since 1962, and a recent grant from the Heritage Lottery Fund has enabled restorative repairs to be undertaken.
 Guided tours of the Bishops Palace are available, limited to two hour long tours on Wednesday afternoons throughout the year and a single tour on Friday afternoons between April and August.
 On the hill behind the castle there is a large park where the bishops kept their deer and arranged hunts for visiting royalty during the 800 years they inhabited the palace.
 MORE ON FARNHAM PARK HERE

 A relatively obscure fact relating to Farnham Castle is that of the wedding of Thabo Mvuyelwa Mbeki, currently (2007) president of South Africa.
 The ANC (1) activist, then dedicated to the overthrow of apartheid, held a traditional African blessing ceremony and wedding reception at the castle on 23rd November 1974.
 The wedding had been previously conducted in a London registry office.
 His bride Zanele used the castle for the exchange of vows, which African ritual states is held at the home of the bride, and where she was staying with her sister Edith.
 Her sister was married to Wilfred Grenville-Grey who ran a training centre at the castle for foreign service diplomats.
 The following is an edited extract from Thabo Mbeki: The Dream Deferred (Mark Gevisser : Jonathan Ball 2007) recounting the attendance of two friends, Veronica Linklater and Ann Page, at the ceremony.

 (1) African National Congress was founded in 1912 in South Africa to campaign to improve the rights of the black population.
 From the 1950s the organisation actively opposed apartheid and developed a military arm.
 Today the ANC is the ruling party in South Africa.
 Source: In the 21st century Farnham Castle, providing accomodation as commercial offices, has provided some challenges to modern technology.
 With modern emphasis on fast communication and reliance on the digital age IT engineers have had to overcome restraints on networking computers imposed by English Heritage and the 10ft (3m) thick walls of much of this 900 year old building.
 Effective networking has relied on a state-of-the-art self-regulating wireless network to serve offices, 15 meeting rooms and 32 guest rooms in the Great Hall.
-Source: Population Explosion In 1848 the railway arrived in Farnham which quickly acted as the catalyst for change.
-Six years later nearby Aldershot became the Army Garrison town, and another camp was developed in Bordon six miles away.
-Both events provided Farnham with an attraction as an ideal location for London businessmen and army officers to live.
-Since the Second World War Farnham’s population has almost doubled.
+Source: A £700,000 lottery grant announced in September 2009 will ensure that the final restoration works at Farnham Castle will be completed.
+The Castle had been turned down in a previous application.
+The funding, which covers 80% of the cost, will enable the walls, the stable block, gatehouse block and south range of the Palace to be rebuilt or repaired.
+A new stairway with a viewing platform and interpretation boards will be installed in the Keep.
+Management of the Castle will also be taken over from English Heritage for direct control bringing together management of both the Keep and Palace for the first time.
+The funding will also enable staff at the castle to increase the period that the building is open to the public from the existing 80 days to 300 days per year with entrance to be made free, and extra events will be put on.
+Those announced include a Camouflage and Illusion project, courses in stonework repair, a Heritage in Action room and weekend events.

 Architectural Variety Castle Street is an extremely wide and picturesque example of Medieval planning.
 Ample space was left in the street to provide for a large bustling market which generated an income in taxes for the Church.
 Andrew Windsor, who is commemorated in St George’s Chapel within the church, paid for the building of the Almshouses in Castle Street in 1619 to house ‘eight poor honest impotent old persons’.
 These houses are still occupied today, although their modern residents now have to pay rent.

 Farnham Museum ((GR: SU837466) in West Street was opened in 1961 and is located in Willmer House, a Grade 1 listed Georgian building dating from 1718, has won many awards and was commended in the prestigious European Museum of the Year.
 The museum became (2006) the first in Surrey to be awarded national Museum Accreditation status.
 The museum includes a room dedicated to the art and architecture of Farnham, information related to Farnham's contribution to the 19th century fledgling motor industry through John Henry Knight and a Countryside Room where the works of William Cobbett are displayed.
 MP Jeremy Hunt officially opened (November 2008) a new exhibition hall built in the grounds of the museum which was funded by a variety of donations including a grant from the Heritage Lottery Fund.
+Farnham Museum benefitted from the donation (December 2011) of a John Raphael Smith (1752 - 1812) painting of William Cobbett under the Acceptance in Lieu (AIL) scheme (1).
+The oil painting, which is the earliest known portrait of Cobbett, settled a £1,400 tax liability for the unnamed donor by being offset through the donor scheme.
+Sketches for the painting were apparently made whilst Cobbett, a leading political activist, was in prison for sedition (2).
+The artist was renowned for his mezzotint (a form of print engraving) masterpieces, He also undertook art commissions for portraits, particularly of political figures.
+He was for a time teacher to JMW Turner.

+(1) The Acceptance in Lieu scheme enables taxpayers to transfer important works of art and other heritage objects into public ownership while paying Inheritance Tax, or one of its earlier forms.
+The taxpayer is given the full open market value of the item, which is then allocated to a public museum, archive or library.
+The scheme, administered by the Arts Council England, was introduced in 1910 in David Lloyd George's 'people's budget'.
+(2) Sedition, a common law offence until its abolition in 2009, was the act of bringing hatred or contempt to the monarch, government or people and inciting discontent.
 Willmer House was once owned by artist Stephen Elmer (c1715-1796) and some of his works are also displayed here.
 Elmer was the son of a Farnham maltster and worked in the family business throughout his painting career establishing a considerable reputation for his works depicting animals, birds, still life and rural scenes.
 He was a member of the Society of Artists and an Associate Member of the Royal Academy.
 A large walled garden is open to the public behind the building adjacent to the public library.
 The Church of St Andrews (GR: SU838466) is one of the largest churches in Surrey.
 The original church on the site dates back to the 6th century although it is believed that religious activity has been present on the site since 600 AD.
 The building was rebuilt in the mid-12th century and in the ensuing centuries was considerably expanded upon.
 The central tower, nave and the north and south transepts date to the 12th century, although the nave was destroyed by fire in the 14th century and had to be rebuilt.
 The south aisle was added about this time.
 The church has in its safekeeping a rare and extremely valuable copy of the Basketful of Errors Bible presented in 1739 by Arthur Onslow, speaker of the House of Commons.
 The bible was printed by John Baskett in Oxford in 1717 and twelve copies were produced that contained a misprint referring to the ‘Parable of the Vineyard’ as ‘Parable of the Vinegar’.
-The tomb of William Cobbett is just outside the North Entrance King Charles I had an overnight stay in the house of Henry Vernon who lived in West Street.
+The tomb of William Cobbett is just outside the North Entrance.
+The Farnham Cemetery Chapel at 57 West Street was listed Grade II status by English Heritage in 1990.
+Built in Gothic style of 'random rubble' with Bath stone around 1870 was scheduled for £35,000 worth of repairs by Farnham Town Council in 2009.
+Racing driver Mike Hawthorn was buried in the cemetery here after his fatal accident on the A3 near Guildford in 1959, with his grave close to that of his father who had also perished in a car accident only five years earlier.
+Hawthorn owned the Tourist Trophy Garage in East Street from where he sold and serviced various marques including Jaguar, Riley and Ferrari.
+King Charles I had an overnight stay in the house of Henry Vernon who lived in West Street.
 The house is now occupied by the library (GR: SU837467).
 The Reverend John Wigmore, an incumbent at the church has a tablet commemorating his contribution to the parish with the inscription: ‘had a heart overflowing with the milk of human kindness’.
 Augustus Toplady (1740-1778), born in West Street and baptised in church 1740 wrote the hymn Rock of Ages and published bitter writings against Calvinism.

 There are some good examples of mathematical tiling to be found on buildings in Farnham.
 In numbers 1 and 2 in the ironstone cobbled Lower Church Lane (GR: SU839467) the smart fashionable Georgian facades have been created using mathematical tiles, which being carefully designed to imitate bricks provided an extremely cheap alternative to brick, and also neatly side-stepped the brick tax of 1784.